FACTS: A Factored State-Space Framework For World Modelling: Proposed Framework: FACTS

 \textbf{Linearisation} Although the framework presented so far in \eqref{eq:facts_ssm} has a permutable state-space memory and equivariant through the memory-input routing, which we formally show in Section~\ref{sec:facts_theory}, the routing between $Z_{t-1}$ and $X_t$ introduces dependencies of $\Bar{\mB}(Z_{t-1}, X_t)$ and $\mU(Z_{t-1}, X_t)$ on $Z_{t-1}$.
 This results in a non-linear recurrence between $Z_{t-1}$ and $Z_t$ in~\eqref{eq:facts_ssm}, which limits parallelisation and hinders training efficiency.
 To overcome this, we substitute $Z_{t-1}$ with $Z_0$, i.e. the initial memory or state, within the information routing processes.
 This leads to the final formulation of FACTS:

-where $\Bar{\mA}^{\times}(Z_0, X_{t:s}) =\Bar{\mA}_{t+1}...\Bar{\mA}_{s+2} \odot \Bar{\mA}_{s+1}$; the initial state $Z_0$ can either be provided a priori or sampled from unbiased distributions.
+where $\Bar{\mA}^{\times}(Z_0, X_{t:s})=\Bar{\mA}_{t+1}\odot \Bar{\mA}_{t}\odot\Bar{\mA}_{t-1}...\odot \Bar{\mA}_{s+1}$ and $\Bar{\mA}_{t+1}$ is filled with ``1''; the initial state $Z_0$ can be given a priori, learnable, or sampled from a prior distribution.
 This formulation in~\eqref{eq:pfacts_rnn} linearise the recurrence in~\eqref{eq:facts_ssm} by breaking the non-linear dependency between $Z_t$ and $Z_{t-1}$.
 That is, as shown in~\eqref{eq:pfacts_t}, the inputs interact only with the initial memory, enabling fast computation of $Z_t$ using~\eqref{eq:pfacts_parallel}, i.e., without recurrence.
 This significantly improves computational efficiency.
+Note that while $Z_0$ is denoted as the ``initial state'', it needs not represent the sequence’s true start; long sequences can be segmented (chunked) for parallel computation within segments while maintaining sequential dependencies across the original sequence.